 The outcome is a pretty sturdy brand of Folk Metal.
 Kind of similar to outfits like Huldre and Infinitas.
 Complete with a female front and growling provided by the male vocalist at every corner of the road.

 By contrast, other bands in the genre, for example their counterparts Kanseil and their latest album Doin Earde take a different, more medievally tainted route of the very same subject matter.

 VallorcH came into existence in 2010 and released a first EP in 2012.
 The first full length album Neverfade followed the year thereafter.
 After that they played a number of gigs, getting some serious action under their belts.

-Until Our Tale Is Told got released electronically in 2015, now followed with a full CD in 2016 through Nemeton Records.
-Now, the mix of using archaic instruments and modern Death and Black Metal elements in their tune adds a lot of spice to this risotto they are presenting to us.
+Until Our Tale Is Told released electronically in 2015, now followed with a full CD in 2016.
+Now, the mix of using archaic instruments and modern Death and Folk Metal elements in their tune adds a lot of spice to this risotto they are presenting to us.
 A pretty cool level of dissonance too.
 I especially like their use of the accordion, which puts them alongside bands like Finsterforst.